ncphillips/truecoders.io/_coders/kadarius-king.markdown

     as a developer in any organization that snaps him up.
 - teammate: Cody Winton
   body: KaDarius is intelligent and never stops learning what he needs to know to
     get the job done.
+He takes on any task with determination and works hard to see it accomplished.
 I'd recommend KaDarius for a programming position.
 skills:
 - title: Attendance
   rank: 1.7